dvgodoy/spark-benford-analysis/README.md

 2- Build an uberjar containing all dependencies with `sbt assembly`.

-3- Include the uberjar `spark-benford-analysis-assembly-0.0.1-SNAPSHOT.jar` both in the `--jars` and `--driver-class-path` parameters of `spark-submit`.
+3- Include the uberjar `spark-benford-analysis-assembly-0.0.1-SNAPSHOT.jar` both in the `--jars` and `--driver-class-path` parameters of `spark-shell`.

 Alternatively you may add the following lines to your sbt build file: